roysubs/custom_bash/README.md

 Can now connect LOCALLY via putty or other ssh client at 127.0.0.1 on port 2222 (remember that Windows now has a built in ssh.exe and ssh-keygen.exe etc).

-To connect from a REMOTE system to this instance of WSL:
+To connect from a REMOTE system to this instance of WSL, follow this [guide](https://medium.com/@gilad215/ssh-into-a-wsl2-host-remotely-and-reliabley-578a12c91a2):
+# edit /etc/ssh/sshd_config with the following three changes
+Port 2222
+ListenAddress 0.0.0.0
+PasswordAuthentication yes

+We also need to edit /etc/sudoers.d/ in order to remove the requirement of a password for starting the ssh service, this will come handy later on in the automation section of the article, so add the following line:
+`%sudo ALL=NOPASSWD: /usr/sbin/service ssh *`
+After all this we can start the service:
+`service ssh start`

 **[*Guide to using Linux GUI apps + ZSH + Docker on WSL 2](https://scottspence.com/2020/12/09/gui-with-wsl/#video-detailing-the-process)**
 [Nicky Meuleman’s guide on Using Graphical User Interfaces like Cypress’ in WSL2](https://nickymeuleman.netlify.app/blog/gui-on-wsl2-cypress)
 [Nicky Meuleman’s guide on Linux on Windows WSL 2 + ZSH + Docker](https://nickymeuleman.netlify.app/blog/linux-on-windows-wsl2-zsh-docker)